reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 - Normative thinking is a rational enterprise.
 - Certain normative judgments are better than others.
 - The better normative judgments are independent of our actual judgments.

-### Arguments

-1. Little ontological baggage.
-2. Allows for a credible epistemology.
-3. Explains many constituitive properties of certain normative domains.
-4. Explains existence internalism (assuming we accept judgment internalism).
-5. Doesn't seem like reasons can be discarded as meaningless.
-One can't ask "why be rational".

 ### Constituitive Features